wzwvv/CST/README.md

 <p align="center"><font color="gray">Figure 2: Gaps for successful cross-species knowledge transfer in algorithm design.

 ## Proposed Framework
-We introduce a **multi-space joint alignment mechanism** to facilitate epilepsy pattern transfer across species and modalities:
+We introduce a **multi-space joint alignment mechanism** to facilitate epilepsy pattern transfer across species and modalities, see Figure 3:

-- **Input-space alignment (ResizeNet)**: Maps EEG signals from higher-dimensional sources to a lower-dimensional space for compatibility.
-- **Feature-space alignment (MSA)**: Reduces distributional shifts between species and modalities.
-- **Output-space alignment**: Ensures seizure classification consistency across different datasets.

 <img width="1256" alt="image" src="https://github.com/user-attachments/assets/314659a4-4e1a-4fef-9a30-329b323161f9" />
 <p align="center"><font color="gray">Figure 3: The framework of cross-species and cross-modality transfer network utilizes intracranial/scalp EEG data from canines and humans (left).
 ResizeNet, which projects EEG signals of the species with higher dimensionality to a lower dimensionality to match their feature spaces (right).